yonas-fsaha/order-summary-component/README.md

 There are multiple places you can share your solution:

 1. Share your solution page in the **#finished-projects** channel of the [Slack community](https://www.frontendmentor.io/slack).
 2. Tweet [@frontendmentor](https://twitter.com/frontendmentor) and mention **@frontendmentor**, including the repo and live URLs in the tweet.
-We'd love to take a look at what you've built and help share it around.
+We'd love to take a look at what you've built and
 **Have fun building!** 🚀